brano-holy/arch-linux-installer/docs/config-specification.md

     The `--groups` parameter of the `useradd` utility (e.g. `[wheel, ssh, irc]`).
 A list of supplementary groups which the user is also a member of.

-  * sshKey: `string` <sup>`optional`</sup>
+  * authorizedKeys: `sequence<string>` <sup>`optional`</sup>

-    A path to the SSH public key that will be used to decrypt the partition over SSH.
-It can be a local path (if you downloaded your key before installation) or http(s) address where the key can be downloaded from.
+    A list of paths to the SSH public keys that will be used for SSH access.
+The path can be a local path (if you downloaded your keys before installation) or http(s) address where the key can be downloaded from.

 ### Module `pacman` <sup><sub><sup>`optional`</sup></sub></sup>